Floodplain Mapping Update: Clark Fork River, Bitterroot River, Rock Creek

 Preliminary maps are expected to be released by FEMA in winter of 2025.
 Residents who may be affected by any changes will receive a postcard ahead of time.
 Missoula County will work with FEMA and DNRC to conduct public outreach and education on the preliminary maps, including public open houses sometime in 2025.

-See Timeline to the right side of this page for more details.
+See Timeline for more details.

 Have a question about the updated floodplain maps?
 Ask us!